devlloyd/ailearning/README.md

 # ailearning
-Project to build a timeline of (recent?) important research papers, which might help non-technical people learn about the space.
+Project to build a timeline of (recent?) important research papers, which might help people learn about the space.